Sending requests to the Yandex Cloud API via the Yandex Cloud Python SDK

 - Managed Service for Apache Airflow™ cluster fee: computing resources of the cluster components and the amount of outgoing traffic (see Apache Airflow™ pricing).

-- Fee for an Object Storage bucket: data storage and operations with it (see Object Storage pricing).
+- Object Storage bucket fee: Covers data storage and bucket operations (see Object Storage pricing).

 - VM fee: using computing resources, storage, OS (for specific operating systems), and, optionally, public IP address (see Compute Cloud pricing).